SECURITY CHECK-IT: STEP 9

 The diversity of devices (either company-owned or privately owned), along with data in the public cloud, seems like a true nightmare to secure.
-How do we know an employee is not checking his mails from an infected home PC?
-Or how do we prevent a rooted mobile phone to connect to the corporate network?
+How do we know an employee is not checking his emails from an infected home PC?
+Or how do we prevent a rooted mobile phone from connecting to the corporate network?
 We can’t ignore the BYOD (Bring Your Own Device) trend, and we can’t just open all the gates.
 So how do we control and mitigate the risks while still allowing our users to work with the devices they love?

 The answer is a Mobile Device Management solution (MDM).
 At Tyneso, we use Microsoft Endpoint Management, formerly known as MS Intune.
 This suite has evolved from an MDM solution to a full Endpoint Management suite.
 Since almost every PC sold today is a laptop, the lines have faded and MDM has taken over what used to be managed by the likes of SSCM.